Clarendon Cocktail Cellar | Pimlico Cocktail Bar

-A subterranean basement bar serving up cocktails inspired by iconic films, The Cellar contains antique cast iron library shelves, vintage marine lamps, red leather bar stools, a dedicated table tennis room and artwork from the Lawrence Alkin gallery – all of which is carefully topped off by a tin tile ceiling.
+A subterranean basement bar serving up cocktails inspired by authors and iconic pieces of literature, The Cellar contains antique cast iron library shelves, vintage marine lamps, red leather bar stools, a dedicated table tennis room and artwork from the Lawrence Alkin gallery – all of which is carefully topped off by a tin tile ceiling.

-Alongside a small caboodle of wines and an assortment of local beers you’ll find the main reason for heading here: sippable incarnations of cult films like Titanic, Lost in Translation, and Anchorman.
-And these are exactly the types of drinks you want to be served in a place like this, because each one will offer you the perfect opportunity to impress whomever you’ve taken there with your expansive knowledge of cinema.
-All you need to do is remember to Google the relevant films before arriving.
+Alongside a small caboodle of wines and an assortment of local beers you’ll find the main reason for heading here: sippable incarnations of classic books like Alice in Wonderland, Peter Rabbit, and Nietzche (a surprisingly uplifting blend of fig leaf, tonka-infused sherry, white vermouth and rye whisky).
+And these are exactly the types of drinks you want to be served in a place like this, because each one will offer you the perfect opportunity to impress whomever you’ve taken there with your expansive knowledge of literature.
+All you need to do is remember to Google the relevant books before arriving.

-Each of the cocktails – which combine boutique spirits with homemade tinctures and infusions – are served up on coasters displaying the film poster in question, alongside complimentary ‘bacon dust’ popcorn.
+Each of the cocktails – which combine boutique spirits with homemade tinctures and infusions – are served up on coasters displaying the literary inspiration in question, alongside complimentary ‘bacon dust’ popcorn.

 Which is basically like gold dust…